shawkath646/NPM-SH-Authentication-System/README.md

   appId: process.env.SHAS_APP_ID as string,
   appSecret: process.env.SHAS_APP_SECRET as string,

-  // Optional
+  // ---------- Optional ----------

-  // If you want to modify node fetch caching props
+  // 1.
+If you wish to modify the Node Fetch caching properties, the default value is set to 'no-cache'.
-  // Default value is "default"

-  cache: "no-cache" // Suggested for quick update data from shas server.
+  cache: "no-cache", // Suggested for quickly updating data from the SH Authentication System server.

+  // 2.
+Toast reminder: By default, it will reappear every 24 hours.

+  toastReminder: 86400, // In seconds

+  /* 3.
+Image Optimization: If you wishes to use NextJS image optimization in your error, disabled pages.
+By default it will use HTML img.

+  Note: If you use image optimization you have to include this object in your next config image section.

+  {
+    protocol: 'https',
+    hostname: 'storage.googleapis.com',
+    port: '',
+    pathname: '/**',
+  },

+  */

+  imageOptimaization: false, // Boolean

 });